 - to provide information, resources and support for nascent export credit organisations as they proceed through their formal establishment and development stage

 Many PCC members’ countries are internationally assessed as being relatively higher risk markets, resulting in reduced risk appetite or capacity from external insurers.
-However, the local / regional focus of PCC members means that they often have a different perspective and approach to assessing and managing these risks, precisely because they have a closer understanding of the local companies, political environment, and the culture and business norms.
+However, the local / regional focus of PCC members means that they often have a different perspective and approach to assessing and managing these risks, precisely because they have a closer understanding of the local companies, political environment, culture and business norms.

 Business and products

-- pre-shipment working capital and bond insurance or guarantees are new and evolving solutions offered by a number of PCC members
+- Pre-shipment working capital and bond insurance or guarantees are new and evolving solutions offered by a number of PCC members

 Areas of focus